galaxyproject/admin-training/byobu.md

 ## byobu help

 GAT virtual machines use byobu.

 Byobu has some useful features such as allowing a session to be split into multiple sessions within the same terminal window.
 Some terminal behaviour may be different from what you are used to, particularly navigation through scrollback in the terminal.
 Some key bindings are listed here including instructions for scrolling in the terminal.

 #### Scrolling
 ```
   F7                            Enter scroll mode
-  Enter                         Exit scroll mode
+  Enter, Ctrl-C                 Exit scroll mode
   Up/Down                       Scroll up/down one line while in scroll mode
   PgUp/PgDown                   Scroll up/down one page while in scroll mode
   Fn+Up/Down                    (Mac users) Scroll up/down one page while in scroll mode